Colby-hin/Colby-hin/README.md

 ## Objective

-My journey in cybersecurity has strengthened my passion for threat detection and system administration.
-With hands on experience in IT, labs, and security projects, I am working toward becoming a Cybersecurity Analyst.
+Motivated IT professional with a strong interest in cybersecurity and infrastructure security.
+The concept of overseeing an organization’s infrastructure and applying technical knowledge to strengthen its security posture has always been deeply motivating and has given me a strong sense of purpose.
+With experience in IT, labs, and security projects, I am working toward becoming a Cybersecurity Analyst.

 ## Skills